torvalds/linux/Documentation/arch/riscv/patch-acceptance.rst

 unlikely to be incompatibly changed in the future.
 For specifications from the RISC-V foundation this means "Frozen" or "Ratified", for the UEFI forum specifications this means a published ECR.
-(Developers may, of course, maintain their own Linux kernel trees that contain code for any draft extensions that they wish.)
+(Developers may, of course, maintain their own GNU/Linux kernel trees that contain code for any draft extensions that they wish.)

 Additionally, the RISC-V specification allows implementers to create